hydpy-dev/hydpy/hydpy/docs/development.rst

 has to be cautious.
 First do not all Python implementations support each introspection feature of CPython.
 Secondly is introspection often a possible source of confusion.
-For HydPy, only the second issue is of importance, as the use of Cython rules out its application on Python implementations like `PyPy`_.
-But the second issue needs to be considered.
+For HydPy, only the second issue is of importance, as the use of Cython rules out its application on alternative Python implementations as `PyPy`_.
+But the second issue needs to be taken into account more strongly.

 HydPy makes extensive use of Pythons introspection features, whenever it serves the purpose of relieving non-programmers from writing code lines